Taken from: http://www.askelm.com/doctrine/d040501.htm“The Instruction of Ptah-Hotep”

 “If you would be wise, rule your house, and love thy wife wholly and constantly.
 Fill her stomach and clothe her body [i.e., support her], for these are her necessities; love her tenderly and fulfill all her desire for she is one who confers great reward upon her lord.
 Be not harsh to her, for she will be more easily moved by persuasion than by force.”

 “Take care of those who are faithful to you, when your affairs are of low estate.
-Your merit then is worth more than those who have done you honor.
+Your merit then is worth more than those who have done you honor.”In other words, work hard but learn to relax as well, do not amuse yourself all the time.

 “The man who hurries all the day long has not one good moment; but he who amuses himself all day long does not retain his house.”